sensu/sensu-docs/content/sensu-go/6.8/catalog/catalog-reference.md

   -repo-dir .                          path to the catalog repository
 {{< /code >}}

+#### Generate subcommand

 The generate subcommand generates the contents of a catalog repository locally in a temporary directory, `/tmp/generated-api/`.

+Output for the generate subcommand lists the name, catalog namespace, source, and version number for all integration versions (<REPO_NAME> represents the name of the local repository of integrations):

+{{< code text >}}
+../catalog-api/catalog-api <REPO_NAME> generate

+10:40AM INF Found integration version name=ansible-tower-remediation namespace=ansible source=git tag=ansible/ansible-tower-remediation/20220223.0.0 version=20220223.0.0
+10:40AM INF Found integration version name=ansible-tower-remediation namespace=ansible source=git tag=ansible/ansible-tower-remediation/20220421.0.0 version=20220421.0.0
+10:40AM INF Found integration version name=aws-alb-monitoring namespace=aws source=git tag=aws/aws-alb-monitoring/20220421.0.0 version=20220421.0.0
+10:40AM INF Found integration version name=aws-ec2-monitoring namespace=aws source=git tag=aws/aws-ec2-monitoring/20220421.0.0 version=20220421.0.0
+...
+10:40AM INF Found integration version name=timescaledb-metrics namespace=timescaledb source=git tag=timescaledb/timescaledb-metrics/20220308.0.0 version=20220308.0.0
+10:40AM INF Found integration version name=timescaledb-metrics namespace=timescaledb source=git tag=timescaledb/timescaledb-metrics/20220421.0.0 version=20220421.0.0
+10:40AM INF Found integration version name=wavefront-metrics namespace=wavefront source=git tag=wavefront/wavefront-metrics/20220421.0.0 version=20220421.0.0
+::set-output name=release-dir::/var/folders/60/cljzzn5n05d91t4x71jx9xzm0000gn/T/3556668713/release
+{{< /code >}}

+The last line of output lists the local path for the generated catalog.

+##### Generate subcommand flags

+The catalog-api generate subcommand provides the following configuration flags.
+<REPO_NAME> represents the name of the local repository of integrations:

+{{< code text >}}
+catalog-api <REPO_NAME> generate --help

+USAGE
+  catalog-api <REPO_NAME> generate [flags]

+FLAGS
+  -integrations-dir-name integrations                          path to the directory containing namespaced integrations -log-level info                                              log level of this command ([panic fatal error warn info debug trace])
+  -repo-dir .                                                  path to the catalog repository -snapshot=false                                              generate a catalog api for the current catalog branch -temp-dir /var/folders/60/cljzzn5n05d91t4x71jx9xzm0000gn/T/  path to a temporary directory for generated files -watch=false                                                 enter watch mode, which rebuilds on file change
+{{< /code >}}

+#### Validate subcommand

 The validate subcommand confirms that all files in a catalog repository are organized properly.

+Output for the validate subcommand lists the name, catalog namespace, source, and version number for integrations found (<REPO_NAME> represents the name of the local repository of integrations):

+{{< code text >}}
+../catalog-api/catalog-api <REPO_NAME> validate

+10:37AM INF Found integration version name=ansible-tower-remediation namespace=ansible source=path version=99991231.0.0
+10:37AM INF Found integration version name=aws-alb-monitoring namespace=aws source=path version=99991231.0.0
+10:37AM INF Found integration version name=aws-ec2-monitoring namespace=aws source=path version=99991231.0.0
+...
+10:37AM INF Found integration version name=wavefront-metrics namespace=wavefront source=path version=99991231.0.0
+{{< /code >}}

+##### Validate subcommand flags

+The catalog-api validate subcommand provides the following configuration flags.
+<REPO_NAME> represents the name of the local repository of integrations:

+{{< code text >}}
+catalog-api <REPO_NAME> validate --help

+USAGE
+  catalog-api <REPO_NAME> validate [flags]

+FLAGS
+  -integrations-dir-name integrations  path to the directory containing namespaced integrations -log-level info                      log level of this command ([panic fatal error warn info debug trace]) -repo-dir .                          path to the catalog repository
+{{< /code >}}

+#### Server subcommand

 The server subcommand starts a webserver to serve the JSON files the Catalog API generates.
-To view your catalog in the web UI while running the server subcommand, you must also configure a Sensu backend and create a GlobalConfig resource to point to the webserver.
+To view your catalog in the Sensu web UI while running the server subcommand, you must also configure a Sensu backend and create a GlobalConfig resource to point to the webserver.

-The preview subcommand starts a webserver like the server subcommand but also serves a preview web UI that can communicate with the Sensu backend.
-If you use the preview subcommand, you do not need to interact with the Sensu backend or create a GlobalConfig resource.
-The last line of the preview subcommand response provides the address to use to view the preview catalog in your browser.
+The last line of the server subcommand response provides the address to use to view the content the Catalog API is serving the web UI in your browser.
 For example:

 {{< code text >}}
+10:00AM INF Found integration version name=ansible-tower-remediation namespace=ansible source=git tag=ansible/ansible-tower-remediation/20220223.0.0 version=20220223.0.0
+10:00AM INF Found integration version name=ansible-tower-remediation namespace=ansible source=git tag=ansible/ansible-tower-remediation/20220421.0.0 version=20220421.0.0
+10:00AM INF Found integration version name=aws-alb-monitoring namespace=aws source=git tag=aws/aws-alb-monitoring/20220421.0.0 version=20220421.0.0
+...
+10:00AM INF Found integration version name=wavefront-metrics namespace=wavefront source=path version=99991231.0.0
+10:00AM INF API generated path=/var/folders/60/cljzzn5n05d91t4x71jx9xzm0000gn/T/2304694052
-10:07AM INF API server started address=:3003
+10:00AM INF API server started address=:3003
 {{< /code >}}

+Visit your webserver address at port 3003 (for example, http://localhost:3003) to view the static Catalog API content that catalog-api is serving.

+Click the SHA-256 checksum to view the content for all catalog versions, including the integrations in each catalog version; the JSON definition for each integration version; the catalog repository files for each integration version; and a versions.json file that lists all versions for the integration:

+{{< figure src="/images/go/catalog_reference/server_checksum.gif" alt="View the API content for all catalog versions that catalog-api is serving in the browser" link="/images/go/catalog_reference/server_checksum.gif" target="_blank" >}}

+Click version.json to view the contents of the version.json file for the content that catalog-api is serving:

+{{< figure src="/images/go/catalog_reference/server_versions_json.gif" alt="View the version.json file for the content that catalog-api is serving in the browser" link="/images/go/catalog_reference/server_versions_json.gif" target="_blank" >}}

+##### Server subcommand flags

+The catalog-api server subcommand provides the following configuration flags.
+<REPO_NAME> represents the name of the local repository of integrations:

+{{< code text >}}
+catalog-api <REPO_NAME> server --help

+USAGE
+  catalog-api <REPO_NAME> server [flags]

+FLAGS
+  -integrations-dir-name integrations                          path to the directory containing namespaced integrations -log-level info                                              log level of this command ([panic fatal error warn info debug trace])
+  -port 8083                                                   port to use for dev server -repo-dir .                                                  path to the catalog repository -temp-dir /var/folders/60/cljzzn5n05d91t4x71jx9xzm0000gn/T/  path to a temporary directory for generated files -watch=false                                                 enter watch mode, which rebuilds on file change -without-snapshot=false                                      generate a catalog api using tags only
+{{< /code >}}

-## Use the Sensu Catalog API server for integration development
+##### Use the Sensu Catalog API server for integration development

 When you're developing integrations, it can be helpful to run the Sensu Catalog API server from your local environment so that you can preview integrations as you work.
 To do this, use the server subcommand in the catalog-api command line tool.